What Horses Can Teach You About Working at Home.

 As a Back-To-Work-At-Home person, I need routine, a plan of action, and a good flow.
 It’s easier to get into a routine when no one else is around and you’re only responsible for yourself.
 But when there is more than one of you in the home, then what?
 If you’re a parent or spouse who has others relying on you, or you rely on them, it’s important to learn that they have their own rhythm and scheduling needs that might not fit with yours.
 And you’re going to have to learn to get past it to succeed in your work-at-home business.

 Have you ever gone through training to ride a horse?
 I have and I learned some very interesting and important things about life and myself during that time.
 Right about now you’re probably wondering what horses have to do with getting into a routine or on a schedule while someone else is in the house.
-It’s about being in rhythm or sync.
-If you’re a horse person you’ll know.
+It is about being in rhythm or sync.
+If you’re a horse person you will know.
 If not, I hope this soon resonates with you.

 In 2010 I got very into horses.
-I’ve loved them my entire life and minimally rode while in elementary school.
-I started looking at horses again when a friend of mine told me she needed someone to ride her other horse because she had two and one couldn’t go without the other.
+I have loved them my entire life and minimally rode while in elementary school.
+I started looking at horses again when a friend of mine told me she needed someone to ride her other horse because she had two and one could not go without the other.
 I happily volunteered!

 What I learned from horses (and their trainers)